Paatus/curry-snek/README.md

 ### 3: Building and running the snake

-The code can be compiled by running:
+The code can be compiled by running (in the project directory):

 ```
 stack build